hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

         "postDebugTask": "Stop Debug"
     },
     ```
-1. TEMPORARY STEP NEEDED TO WORKAROUND A BUG: Copy the entire resource subfolder that is under the appPackage folder to the add-in folder.

 1. Verify that you can sideload the add-in part of the Teams app to Outlook with the following steps:

     <ol type="a">